Champaign County Circuit Court

 Policies & Rules Return to top

 The Champaign County Law Library is a non-circulating facility, which means no materials may be taken from the building except by licensed attorneys/members of the bar with the consent of Library staff.
 There is no publicly accessible copy machine so all research using Law Library materials must be conducted on the premises.
-A computer work station is no longer available for general use in the Law Library.

 Law Library staff are not authorized to make copies, print documents, or provide access to the secure areas of the courthouse for anyone, including attorneys.

 - Law Library materials are NEVER to be removed from the Courthouse.
-No materials may be removed from the Law Library without permission from the Law Library Clerk.
+No materials may be removed from the Law Library without permission from the law library clerk.

 - Use of the Library printer is limited to 20 pages per patron per day.
 Copy machines are not available for public use.

-- No meetings may be held in the Library without the permission of the Library Clerk.
+- No meetings may be held in the Library without the permission of the library clerk.